Lexiques et pédagogie

 • Floury texture, soft to the touch.

-🌳 Humiferous (or forest) soil
+🌳 Humiferous soil (or forest soil)

 • Excellent water retention, often acidic.